meetuparchive/mailbox/README.md

 TEXT "string" - match messages with text "string"
 TO "string" - match messages with "string" in the To:
 UNKEYWORD "string" - match messages that do not have the keyword "string"

+# no arguments
+ALL - return all messages matching the rest of the criteria DELETED - match deleted messages
+FLAGGED - match messages with the \\FLAGGED (sometimes referred to as Important or Urgent) flag set NEW - match new messages
+OLD - match old messages
+RECENT - match messages with the \\RECENT flag set SEEN - match messages that have been read (the \\SEEN flag is set) UNANSWERED - match messages that have not been answered UNDELETED - match messages that are not deleted UNFLAGGED - match messages that are not flagged UNKEYWORD "string" - match messages that do not have the keyword "string" UNSEEN - match messages which have not been read yet
 ```

 ### awaiting results